Terrie Suit

 Terrie L. Suit (born October 3, 1964 in Orléans, France) is an American politician and businesswoman.
-A Republican, she was a member of the Virginia House of Delegates 2000–2008.
+A Republican, she was a member of the Virginia House of Delegates from 2000 to 2008.
 In April 2011, she became the state's first Secretary of Veterans Affairs and Homeland Security, a position she held until September 2013.

 Life and education

 Suit attended Tidewater Community College where she received her associate degree.
 She later attended Old Dominion University where she earned a B.S. degree in political science.

 Suit returned to Tidewater Community College in the spring of 2007 to give the graduation commencement address to the class of 2007.
 She is a Presbyterian.

 Business career

 Suit worked for a number of years in banking and finance as both an NASD licensed representative and as a mortgage loan officer.

 Suit was a member of numerous civic organizations in the Hampton Roads area including the Chesapeake Farm Bureau, Hampton Roads Chamber of Commerce, South Hampton Roads BRAC Working Group and Virginia Republican Party State Central Committee.
 Suit has also won numerous awards including the John Marshall Award, the Hampton Roads Outstanding Professional Woman in Public Service, Virginia Women's Attorneys’ Association, Advocacy Award of Excellence and YWCA, Woman of Distinction.